-Once the Treaty of Maastricht came into force, as the Commission stated, the EU Social Policy was governed not only by the provisions of the EC Treaty as amended by the Treaty on the European Union but also by the provisions introduced by the Protocol on Social Policy.
-Related to the later, the consultation and negotiation procedures with social partners provided for in the Agreement were used for the first time in practice in the adoption of the first Directive in 1994.
-Moreover, the Commission launch a wide-ranging debate about the future direction of social policy.
-Because of the adoption of a Community action in the social field and the EWC Directive in 1994, the Commission afforded the discussion of the other proposals for Council directives concerning information and consultation of employees.
+Once the Treaty of Maastricht came into force, EU Social Policy, as the Commission stated, was governed not only by the provisions of the EC Treaty as amended by the Treaty on the European Union but also by the provisions introduced by the Protocol on Social Policy.
+With regard to the later, the consultation and negotiation procedures with social partners provided for in the Agreement were used for the first time in practice when the first Directive was adopted in 1994.
+Moreover, the Commission launched a wide-ranging debate about the future direction of social policy.
+Because of the adoption of a Community action in the social field and the EWC Directive in 1994, the Commission allowed other proposals for Council Directives concerning the information and consultation of employees to be discussed.

-At the time of the entry of new Member States, the Council embraced the ‘Agenda 2000’ that included the coordination of Member States' employment policies.
-On this basis, the adaptability of employees was approached as an integral part of the employment strategy and, concretely, it had to be ʻconceived and achieved through information and consultation procedures which allow employees to face and anticipate change.’
-That was the seed for the proposal for a Council Directive establishing a general framework for informing and consulting employees in the European Community, which was successfully adopted in 2002.
-The Directive 2002/14 has a broader applicability, that is to say, ʻin any situation where corporate restructuring is envisaged.’
-Two more directives were adopted in the early 2000’s regarding the involvement of employees in European companies (SE Directive) and European Cooperative Societies (SCE Directive).
+When new Member States entered the EU, the Council embraced ‘Agenda 2000,’ which required that Member States’ employment policies be coordinated.
+On this basis, the adaptability of employees was approached as an integral part of the employment strategy, and, concretely, it had to be “conceived and achieved through information and consultation procedures which allow employees to face and anticipate change.”
+That was the seed for the proposal of a Council Directive which would establish a general framework for informing and consulting employees in the European Community, which was successfully adopted in 2002.
+Directive 2002/14 is more broadly applicable, that is to say, it is applicable “in any situation where corporate restructuring is envisaged.”
+Two more directives were adopted in the early 2000s regarding the involvement of employees in European companies (SE Directive) and European Cooperative Societies (SCE Directive).

-In parallel to the enlargement, the European Council envisaged that the development of the European Union should be accompanied by the consolidation of the fundamental rights applicable at Union level by means of a Charter to make them more evident.’
-Therefore, the European Council decided to draw up a Charter of Fundamental rights of the EU (CFREU) solemnly proclaimed in 2000 in Nice, recognising in article 27 the workers' right to information and consultation within the undertaking.
-After the entry into force of the Treaty of Lisbon, the CFREU acquired binding force.
-The recast EWC Directive adopted in 2009 contains a specific reference to the CFREU in order to ensure the respectful of the fundamental rights and to observe the principles recognised by the CFREU.
+In parallel to this, the European Council affirmed that the development of the European Union should be accompanied by the consolidation of the fundamental rights applicable at the Union level by means of a Charter to make them more evident.”
+Therefore, the European Council decided to draw up a Charter of Fundamental Rights of the EU (CFREU), which was solemnly proclaimed in Nice in 2000 and which recognised in Article 27 the right of workers to information and consultation in an undertaking.
+After the Treaty of Lisbon entered into force, the CFREU acquired binding force.
+The recast EWC Directive adopted in 2009 contains a specific reference to the CFREU in order to ensure that fundamental rights are respected and to observe the principles recognised by the CFREU.

 II.
-THE FRAGMENTED EWC’S LEGAL FRAMEWORK ACROSS NATIONAL REALITIES
+THE FRAGMENTED EWC LEGAL FRAMEWORK ACROSS NATIONAL REALITIES

-As we have said above, the EU legislated for the first time on the EWC through Directive 94/45/EC, but Directive 2009/38/EC is currently in force recasting the former and other subsequent directives.
-According to Lamers, unlike the old EWC Directive, the recast Directive stresses the European role of the EWC.
-The EWC Directive sets those rights of information and consultation in Community-scale companies or groups of undertakings (hereinafter, MNC) to be exercised by the EWC (or other similar procedures).
-However, the role of the EWC has to be analysed from a broader perspective beyond the information and the consultation of workers.
-As Njoya has affirmed, the EWC Directive concerned with participation rights since it implies a permanent body within the company whose function is ‘to engage with management on decisions affecting employees.’
+As stated above, the EU legislated on EWCs for the first time through Directive 94/45/EC, but Directive 2009/38/EC is currently in force, recasting the former and other subsequent directives.
+According to Lamers, unlike the old EWC Directive, the recast Directive stresses the European role of EWCs.
+The EWC Directive sets out the rights of information and consultation in Community-scale companies or groups of undertakings (hereinafter, MNC) to be exercised by the EWC (or other similar procedures).
+However, the role of EWCs has to be analysed from a broader perspective beyond the information and the consultation of workers.
+As Njoya has affirmed, the EWC Directive is concerned with participation rights since it implies a permanent body within the company whose function is “to engage with management on decisions affecting employees.”